rzuritamilla/phr/gip-twmodel/PITCHME.md

 ### Twin-Win model
 @title[T-W]

-> Breaktrough teories and validated solutions for societal benefit
+> Breakthrough theories and validated solutions for societal benefit

-Breaktrough teories in published papers validated solutions ready for widespread dissemination
+Breakthrough theories in published papers validated solutions ready for widespread dissemination

 Note: draw a gaussian and indicate that 10-20 % are either totally convinced or unconvinced.
 This presentation is for the rest.